-Greg is a Family Finance and Family Property specialist.
+Greg is a specialist Family Finance and Family Property barrister.

 His work comprises:

 - Financial Remedies (often known as Matrimonial Finance);

 - TOLATA (Trusts of Land / Cohabitation disputes, often coupled with Schedule 1 Children Act 1989 claims);

 - Private Client / Chancery disputes (typically Inheritance Act 1975 claims and Contested Probate);

 - Court of Protection in relation to Financial and Property Affairs;

 - Sitting as a Private FDR judge in TOLATA/Schedule 1 claims.

 Greg is an active member of both the Family Law Bar Association and the Chancery Bar Association.
 He is a member of the FLBA National Executive Committee and is Vice-Chair (Family) of the Bar Council Remuneration Committee.